xuankimtran/docs-1/pages/katalon-studio/docs/setup-winappdriver.md

     * `Port`: is the public port of the remote machine.
 By default, it should be 4723.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/introduction-desktop-app-testing/Set-up-2.png" width="690" height="146">

+   > Notes:
+   >
+   > If the test machine is in a highly secured environment with firewall, you might need to create an Inboud Port Rule for the test machine to receive inbound requests.
+To set up the inbound rule, you can follow the first step here in the WindAppDriver project document: [Create an Inbound Port Rule](https://github.com/microsoft/WinAppDriver/blob/master/Docs/RunningOnRemoteMachine.md).
 ### On the test runner machine

 > Notes: